unfoldingWord-dev/ts-android/.github/CONTRIBUTING.md

 Thank you for your help!

 ## Have some code?
 If you would like to contribute to this project please read [How to Contribute](https://github.com/unfoldingWord-dev/ts-requirements/wiki/How-to-Contribute) first.
-This covers general information for contributing to this and related [unfoldingWord](https://unfoldingword.org/) projects.
+That article covers general information for contributing to this and related [unfoldingWord](https://unfoldingword.org/) projects.

 When you are ready to submit your code please check the following first:
 - [ ] All unit tests pass